-The glacial till making up the upland portions of Queens County was deposited by the massive glaciers that retreated from the area towards the end of the Pleistocene (1.6 million years before present ["BP"] to approximately 10,000 years BP).
-There were four major glaciations that affected New York City, culminating approximately 1n a northeast-southwest direction (Homberger 1994).
+The glacial till making up the upland portions of Queens County was deposited by the massive glaciers that retreated from the area towards the end of the Pleistocene (1.6 million years before present [BP] to approximately 10,000 years BP).
+There were four major glaciations that affected New York City, culminating in a northeast-southwest direction (Homberger 1994).
 The deposition of glacial till in the wake of the retreating glaciers resulted in the creation of sand hills, known as kames, across New York City, some of which rose to heights of one hundred feet.

-The original shoreline on the western shore of College Point was in the approximate location of modern 115th Street and land to the west of that road is composed of landfill.
+The original shoreline on the western shore of College Point was in the approximate location of modern 115th Street.
 Other areas along the coast of the peninsula have been expanded through the addition of landfill, although the majority of the project site appears to be located on what was originally fast land.
 Historic topographical maps of the area show that the coastal areas of College Point were generally at lower elevations than the central portion, where the ground surface rose to a peak to the southwest of the project site near the intersection of modern 14th Avenue and College Point Boulevard.
-The location of modern Macneil Park was one of the areas of highest elevation in the vicinity of the project site, featuring high bluffs rising steeply to elevations of approximately 40 feet above sea level.
+The location of modern MacNeil Park was one of the areas of highest elevation in the vicinity of the project site, featuring high bluffs rising steeply to elevations of approximately 50 to 60 feet above sea level.
 The remainder of the project site sloped gently upward to the east from the shoreline at approximately 115th Street.
-Current USGS maps (see Figure 1) indicate that the surface topography of the area is generally similar, ranging in elevation from approximately 13 feet to 45 feet above mean sea level (LiRo Engineers, Inc. 2007).
+Current USGS maps (see Figure 1) indicate that the surface topography of the area is generally similar to that seen on historic maps, such as the 1891 USGS map (see Figure 4) with the slope rising to the south and east.